 Both reviewers request a qualitative evaluation of the model fit that demonstrates how well the model emulates human data.

-We have added text to the General Discussion (the bulk of which begins on line 696) to explicit address this issue.
-We allude to the following points.
+We have added text to the General Discussion (the bulk of which begins on line 696) to explicitly address this issue.
+We highlight the following points.

 Already in the top rows of the revised figures 3-7 we have reported the mean sampling rates and in the top rows of figures S7, S9-S11 and S14 the ranks of chosen options for all the models.
 We plot these alongside those of participants for direct comparison of whether the models can reproduce participants’ performance.
-It can be seen that all models well reproduce participants’ sampling rates and the Cost to Sample and Biased Prior models (but not the Cut Off heuristic) well reproduce participants’ mean rank of chosen option.
+All models well reproduce participants’ sampling rates and the Cost to Sample and Biased Prior models (but not the Cut Off heuristic) well reproduce participants’ mean rank of chosen option.

 Now, we have additionally leveraged the relatively large sample size in Study 3 to perform additional model validity tests and added these to the Supplementary materials.
 These analyses contribute to the evidence that all our models / heuristics well-predict and fit human data to some degree.

-First, we respond directly to the first reviewer’s question “How does the BP model's prediction of participant behavior differ from the CS model?” and the second reviewers request to “see how well the models recreate the data“.
+First, we respond directly to the first reviewer’s question “How does the BP model's prediction of participant behavior differ from the CS model?” and the second reviewer’s request to “see how well the models recreate the data“.
 Here, we supplied scatterplots and correlation coefficients in Figure S12 showing the relationships between sampling rates of the models versus those of individual participants.
 These plots strongly validate the Biased Prior model and the other models.

 Second, we provide an analysis of decision threshold as a function of sequence position in Figure S13, using the Lee (2006) threshold-fitting method for both our human and model choices.
 Again, all the models perform similarly when predicting human performance.

-Our analyses of frequency of participants best fit by each model, shown in the bottom rows of figures 3-7 show that many participants in our samples may even be best fit by other models, especially by the Cost to Sample model.
+Our analyses of frequency of participants best fit by each model, shown in the bottom rows of figures 3-7, show that many participants in our samples may even be best fit by other models, especially by the Cost to Sample model.

 The reviewers are not specific about which analyses they would like to see, aside from the requests we already quoted and responded to above.
 Of course, we would be happy to consider further validation analyses and agree that learning more about when prediction diverge is an interesting research question.
 Given the apparently subtle nature of these divergences, however, perhaps the issue of divergent predictions might be ideally addressed in separate research projects, using paradigms specifically designed to maximise dissociate performance.
 We have also taken up this consideration in our revised General Discussion.